There are almost too many reasons to have a mentor. After reading this you'll wonder how you ever got along without one!

 An outsider can view a situation more objectively and more clearly.
 They aren't emotionally invested and they won't get bogged down in the details.

 In larger companies consultants, external hires and shuffling of upper management are all tactics used specifically to gain this objective view.
-Mentors are a great solution for the small business owner who cannot see their business clearly since they work in it every day.
+Mentors are a great solution for the business owner who cannot see their business clearly since they work in it every day.

 4. Shortening the Learning Curve